adamstallard/coinsensus/README.md

 ## Storage
 ### `voters`
 The contract maintains a list of voter addresses.
-Voters vote each round by submitting the address of a [proposal smart contract](#proposals).
+Voters vote each round by submitting the address of a [proposal contract](#proposals).

 ### `balance`
 The contract stores balances of tokens.
 Holding tokens is not limited to [voters](#voters).